Cruise Ship Tour Schedule

 Aiga Bus Scenic Tour (cruise ship tour)

 This tour is PERFECT for our Cruise Ship visitors!
 We begin up the historic Tramway site, then into the capital village of Pago Pago.
 We then head up and over the Afono Pass for an up close look at Rainmaker Mountain and a breathtaking view of Pago Pago harbor.
 We'll then descend into the village of Vatia to see the awesome Pola Island.
-We visit the Flower Pot Rock and finish up at our facility on Utulei beach with complimentary local food & refreshments and WiFi!!
+We visit the Flower Pot Rock and finish up at our watersports facility on Utulei Beach with complimentary refreshments and WiFi!!
+Feel fee to rent a kayak, or stand up paddle board and enjoy!

 Tour Cost USD $60 per person - Tour Length 3 hours. email email@example.com to request a booking!